 “Ryan is thinking long-term,” Catholic University professor of political science Matthew Green told the Wall Street Journal, “he is thinking it’s possible Trump is going to lose.” (…) As the Journal noted, conservatives remain suspicious of Trump for a variety of reasons.
 Some fear that his demagoguery is antithetical to republican governance as envisioned by the Founders.
 Others are convinced that the celebrity candidate’s brash rhetoric alienates women, minorities, and young students.”

-Except, that Trump won, Ryan is seen as a neo-con, and it is not conservatives who were suspicious, since the majority still support him.
+Except, that Trump won the election, Ryan is seen as a neo-con, and it is not conservatives who were suspicious, since the majority still support Trump.
 Steven F. Hayward is not the only one realizing this tradition—this heritage really, of republican ideology, as Win McCormick demonstrates in Liberalism After Liberalism: The civic republican tradition and its lost treasure (Feb.
 16, 2018).
 However, then it is hard to get by old optimism, such as Take It from a Rockefeller (Republican), We Can Revive the GOP, when it says, ‘Trump is like a virus that destroyed the old operating system, letting us rebuild from the inside to make Republicans the party of pragmatists again.
 Let’s start with the millennials.’
 It’s far too late for that.
-Citizens believe there is a moral, and even religious eschatological battle for the soul of the country.
+Both Conservatives and Liberals believe there is a moral, and even religious eschatological battle for the soul of the country.